Charles V. Park: Career

 Another of Park's goals for the CMU library was to begin a department to instruct future college librarians.
-It is noted in Swanson's article that he “taught a course to prospective public school librarians’, and that he began an LIS program at CMU.
+Park began a library sciences program at CMU.
 Outside of the university library, there are records of Park's activity serving in the professional organization of College and Research librarians, particularly as they involve the education of new librarians.
 He was secretary of the organization during the years 1944-1945, and published in their journal in June 1945 in an edition of the journal devoted to the education of librarians.
 Park's contribution, entitled “Degrees as They Affect Teachers’ College Librarians” asks for the professional librarian to be on par with the professional teacher/professor – in pay scale and in required amount of coursework to get there.

-As is common today, most academic libraries required a 2-year masters program for employment.
-However, Park's request for similar educational requirements for professors and librarians is provoked in that the professors of the time were only required one year of master's level work to begin teaching.
-Unlike today's standards, Park suggested rectifying the matter by requiring only one year of master's level library coursework.
-At times he encouraged prospective librarians to obtain the one-year masters in a different field while taking library classes as well, to enable them to get a degree and be quickly employable while still having some preparation and employability in a library setting.
+Personal life

+Park was born in Hill City, Kansas.
+His parents were Abraham and Lovina Park.
+He married Frances Odenheimer on September 1, 1917 in Los Angeles, California.
+They had a son and daughter together, James "Ted" and Mrs. Ray (Persis) Rynberg.